Email: j dot taylor dot 29 at warwick dot ac dot ukRoom A0.25, Millburn House

-James C. Taylor is an Associate Fellow at the Department of Film and Television Studies.
+James C. Taylor is a Teaching Fellow at the Department of Film and Television Studies.
 He holds a BA in Film Studies from the University of Kent, and completed his Masters and PhD at the University of Warwick.
 His PhD thesis, ‘Hollywood Superheroes: The Aesthetics of Comic Book to Film Adaptation’, develops a theoretically-informed approach with which to undertake close analysis of superhero blockbusters adapted from comic books.
 The thesis can be read here.

 My research interests include Hollywood cinema, digital images, adaptation theory, transmediality and comics studies.
 I am particularly interested in exploring ways in which style and form inflect the meanings of texts as they are adapted between media.
 I am currently working on turning my PhD thesis into a monograph.
 The main media analysed in this project are film and comics, but I also look at other media in which the characters studied have featured, and examine dialogic interactions between the various texts and media in my corpus.

 In the 2019/20 academic year I am leading the first year core module Visual Cultures in the Autumn term and the new first year core module Screen Technologies in the Spring Term.
 I am also co-leading the Hollywood Cinema second year core module in the Autumn Term

 I have previously taught on the following modules:

 - Art of Animation (second and third year option)